DURAARK/duraark-system/README.md

 As architectural data file formats we support building information modeling (BIM) files in the IFC-SPF format and point cloud scans in the E57 format.
 More information can be found at the http://www.duraark.eu.

+## Demo

+A public demo of the [DURAARK WorkbenchUI](http://github.com/duraark/workbench-ui) is available [here](http://workbench.duraark.eu).
+It uses the API of the [DURAARK Service Platform](https://github.com/duraark/duraark-system) to power the GUI.
+The version running there is v0.7.0.

+The bleeding edge version of the whole system is also available on our [development server](http://juliet.cgv.tugraz.at).
+It is a development system.
+You've been warned ...

+That said, if the server is running you will have the newest development version available there, ready to be explored for currently developed features.
+It is likely to be buggy, though.
+The development is targeting v0.8.0 at the moment.
+See our [release plan](https://github.com/DURAARK/workbench-ui/milestones) for more information on future features.

 ## Installation

 DURAARK is a set of (micro-)services (DURAARK Service Platform) which expose a Web-API and a graphical web application as user interface ([DURAARK WorkbenchUI](https://github.com/DURAARK/workbench-ui/)).